Seagate/cortx-multisite/doc/fdmi.rst

       - Currently a generic fom phase posts FDMI record before BE transaction is logged.
 The solution to this is to defer posting up until BE transaction is logged.
+      - 2h if everything is smooth, a few days if not.
+Unlikely to take more, depends on the stability of existing code.
     * - TBD
       - It MUST be possible to get DIX PUT kv pairs in a Motr process which doesn't have CAS service that received CAS PUT request for the DIX PUT